kitayama1234/TransformDF2Numpy/README.md

 minimal **pre-processing**, and **access to variable information**.

 *one_hot_encolde* is a function that takes a instance of TransformDF2Numpy and its output numpy.array.
-This returns one-hot-encoded numpy.array and the list of variaible names.
+This returns one-hot-encoded numpy.array and the list of variable names.

 ## Overview